 Let us understand reinforcement learning by bringing a Reinforcement agent in a stepwise manner.
 In this example, our reinforcement learning agent is Mario, who will learn to play on its own:

 - The current state of the Mario game environment is S_0.
 Because the game has not yet started, and Mario is at its place.

-- Next, the game is started and Mario moves, the Mario i.e. RL agent takes an action, let’s say A_0.
+- Next, the game is started, and Mario moves, the Mario, i.e. RL agent, take action, let’s say A_0.

 - Now the state of the game environment has become S_1.

 - Also, the RL agent, i.e. the Mario, is now assigned with some positive reward point, R_1, probably because the Mario is still alive and there wasn’t any danger encountered.

-Now the above loop will keep on running until the Mario is finally dead or the Mario reaches its destination.
+Now the above loop will keep on running until Mario is finally dead or the Mario reaches its destination.
 This model will continuously output the action, reward, and state.